 We are currently researching the real impact of sharks on healthy coral growth and marine ecosystem health as a whole.
 We are doing this by combining marine field work with A.I.; Inference Based Machine Learning, to be precise.

 There is more that needs be done to restore our Oceans besides protecting sharks.
 By creating community driven M.P.A.’s (marine protected areas), locals can regrow fish populations and other vital marine life such as lobsters, mussels and clams, within a short period of time.

-Protecting the hatcheries within the reef sanctuaries is key to the success.
+Protecting the hatcheries within these reef sanctuaries and reintroducing apex predators as well as restoring the reef with climate change adapted corals is the key to the success.

 CORAL REEF RESTORATION

 Corals are under stress because of rising sea temperatures due to climate change.
 This leads to coral bleaching, which is killing off the corals.

 We are working together with experts in the field of coral reef monitoring, coral husbandry and coral reef restoration to reverse these effects.

 Scientists are searching for more heat resistant corals, which can then be planted on a larger scale on dying reefs, where the temperatures are too high for ordinary corals to survive.
 This helps to restore the balance of the reef and making the corals climate change adapted.

 If you have a resort with a damaged or dying house reef we can help you to restore it.
 Contact us for more details.